cycle/docs/annotated/embeddings.md

 }
 ```

 > You do not need to define `primary` column, this column will be inherited from parent entity.
+Mapper methods `queueDelete`, `queueCreate` and `queueUpdate` would never be invoked due the deletation to the parent mapper.

 To embedd entity to another object use `@Embedd` annotation: